Adolis García Player Props: Rangers vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is eighth in the league with a collective 9.4 strikeouts per nine innings.
+- The pitching staff for the Reds has a collective 9.4 K/9, the seventh-best in the league.

-- The Reds' 5.02 team ERA ranks 25th across all MLB pitching staffs.
+- The Reds have the 25th-ranked team ERA across all league pitching staffs (5.06).

-- Reds pitchers combine to surrender the 10th-fewest home runs in baseball (22 total, one per game).
+- Reds pitchers combine to rank 12th in baseball in home runs allowed (24 total, one per game).

-- Lodolo (2-1) gets the starting nod for the Reds in his fifth start of the season.
-He's put together a 4.98 ERA in 21 2/3 innings pitched, with 31 strikeouts.
+- Weaver (0-1) gets the start for the Reds, his second of the season.

-- The lefty last appeared in relief on Sunday, when he threw 2/3 innings against the Pittsburgh Pirates while giving up hits.
+- His last appearance was on Thursday against the Pittsburgh Pirates, when the righty tossed six innings, surrendering four earned runs while giving up four hits.

-- The 25-year-old has a 4.98 ERA and 12.9 strikeouts per nine innings in four games this season, while giving up a batting average of .326 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.